Acropolis of Athens: Cultural significance

 Every four years, the Athenians had a festival called the Great Panathenaea that rivaled the Olympic Games in popularity.
 During the festival, a procession (believed to be depicted on the Parthenon frieze) traveled through the city via the Panathenaic Way and culminated on the Acropolis.
 There, a new robe of woven wool (peplos) was placed on either the statue of Athena Polias in the Erechtheum (during the annual Lesser Panathenaea) or the statue of Athena Parthenos in the Parthenon (during the Great Panathenaea, held every four years).

-Within the later tradition of Western Civilization and classical revival, the Acropolis, from at least the mid-18th century on, has often been invoked as a critical symbol of the Greek legacy and of the glories of Classical Greece.
+Within the later tradition of Western civilization and Classical revival, the Acropolis, from at least the mid-18th century on, has often been invoked as a critical symbol of the Greek legacy and of the glories of Classical Greece.

 Most of the artifacts from the temple are housed today in the Acropolis Museum at the foot of the ancient rock.

+Apart from their cultural and historical significance, the Acropolis monuments also embody educational value, as they reflect the ideas, art, and culture of the society that created them, these monuments serve as a bridge connecting the past with the present and the future.
+Therefore, we must make them accessible and understandable to the general public, especially to the youth!

 Geology

-The Acropolis is a klippe consisting of two lithostratigraphic units, the Athens schist and the overlying Acropolis limestone.
-The Athens schist is a soft reddish rock dating from the upper Cretaceous period.
+The Acropolis is a klippe consisting of two lithostratigraphic units: the Athens schist and the overlying Acropolis limestone.
+The Athens schist is a soft reddish rock dating from the late Cretaceous period.
 The original sediments were deposited in a river delta approximately 72 million years ago.
-The Acropolis limestone dates from the upper Jurassic period, predating the underlying Athens schist by about 30 million years.
-The Acropolis limestone was thrust over the Athens schist by compressional tectonic forces (Plate tectonics), forming a nappe or overthrust sheet.
+The Acropolis limestone dates from the late Jurassic period, predating the underlying Athens schist by about 30 million years.
+The Acropolis limestone was thrust over the Athens schist by compressional tectonic forces, forming a nappe or overthrust sheet.
 Erosion of the limestone nappe led to the eventual detachment of the Acropolis, forming the present-day feature.
 Where the Athens schist and the limestone meet there are springs and karstic caves.

 Many of the hills in the Athens region were formed by the erosion of the same nappe as the Acropolis.
 These include the hills of Lykabettos, Areopagus, and Mouseion.

-The marble utilized to construct the buildings of the Acropolis was sourced from the quarries of Mount Pentelicus, a mountain to the northeast of the city.
+The marble used for the buildings of the Acropolis was sourced from the quarries of Mount Pentelicus, a mountain to the northeast of the city.

-Geological issues
+Geological instability

 The limestone that the Acropolis is built upon is unstable because of the erosion and tectonic shifts that the region is prone to.
-This instability can cause rock slides that cause damage to the historic site.
-Various measures have been implemented to protect the site including retaining walls, drainage systems, and rock bolts.
+This instability may cause rock slides that cause damage to the historic site.
+Various measures have been implemented to protect the site, including retaining walls, drainage systems, and rock bolts.
 These measures work to counter the natural processes that threaten the historic site.